Schenectady County COVID-19 update

 SCHENECTADY COUNTY, N.Y.
-(NEWS10) – Health officials in Schenectady County said Friday that there are 154 active cases of COVID in the county.
-This brings the total number of cases since testing began to 1,828.
-There were 26 new cases reported Friday.
+(NEWS10) – The Schenectady County Health Department said on Monday that 19 new cases have been reported in the county.
+This brings the total number of confirmed cases since testing began to 1,890.
+The Health Department is currently monitoring 177 active cases.

-There are 15 people being treated in the hospital with the virus.
-1,516 people have recovered from the virus in the county.
+There are 13 people being treated in the hospital for the virus.
+The county has recorded 1,564 recoveries since the pandemic began.

-There have been 54 deaths due to COVID since the pandemic began.
+There have been 54 COVID-19 related deaths reported to the Health Department.

 County-by-county Coronavirus Tracker